It's National Apprenticeships Week, and apprentice employment expert Sophie Hardwick gives us insight into why SMEs need to employ young people...

 Individuals at 24+ often contribute a great deal to a business, therefore, paying for training can still be an attractive option for employers.
 Likewise, more mature apprentices are often keen to develop their skills and can access 24+ Advanced Learning Loans, to help them fund the training.

-In addition to the lower employment costs and funded training, small businesses might also be eligible for the Apprenticeship Grant for Employers (AGE).
-This is for employers with fewer than 50 employees where apprentices are aged 16 to 24.
-Businesses that fit the criteria can claim support for up to 5 apprentices.
+In addition to the lower employment costs and funded training, small businesses might also be eligible for Apprenticeship Grants for Employers.

 Jess Barnet runs The Treat Factory, a confectionary business with 3 stores in and around Nottingham.
 She chose apprenticeships as her main recruitment route for a team that now numbers 11.
 In large part, this decision was influenced by the government money Jess was able to access by opting to have apprentices.
 She says: